-DHEA is a weak male hormone produced in both men and women.
-It is released by the adrenal glands.
-The DHEA-producing adrenal glands are small, triangular shaped glands located above the kidneys.
+Dehydroepiandrosterone (DHEA) is a hormone produced by both men and women.
+It’s released by the adrenal glands, and it contributes to male traits.
+The adrenal glands are small, triangular-shaped glands located above the kidneys.

 After the age of 30, DHEA levels begin to decline naturally.
-DHEA levels may be low in people suffering from certain conditions such as:
+DHEA levels may be low in people who have certain conditions such as:

 Your doctor may recommend a DHEA-sulfate serum test to make sure that your adrenal glands are working properly and that you have a normal amount of DHEA in your body.

 This test is commonly performed on women who have excessive hair growth or the appearance of male body characteristics.
 A DHEA-sulfate serum test may also be done on children who are maturing at an abnormally early age.
 These are symptoms of a gland disorder called congenital adrenal hyperplasia, which causes increased levels of DHEA and the male sex hormone androgen.

 You don’t need to make any special preparations for this test.
 However, let your doctor know if you’re taking any supplements or vitamins that contain DHEA or DHEA-sulfate because they may affect the reliability of the test.